18F/18f.gsa.gov/_posts/2015-12-23-looking-back-2015-our-own-words.md

 “I’m really proud of the work I did on Federalist because it helped streamline the launch of sites that addressed [college affordability data](https://collegescorecard.ed.gov/ "College Scorecard") and the [quantity of natural resources being extracted from federal lands](https://useiti.doi.gov/ "USEITI").” - **Jeremia Kimelman**

-![The Social and Behavior Sciences homepage](/assets/blog/federalist/sbst-screenshot-2.jpg) _The Social and Behavioral Sciecnes team was the first adopter for Federalist._
+![The Social and Behavior Sciences homepage](/assets/blog/federalist/sbst-screenshot-2.jpg) _The Social and Behavioral Sciences team was the first adopter for Federalist._

 ### SBIR-EZ